Devising an industrial painting budget

 When it comes to choosing an applicator, options range from small startups to highly professional organizations that regularly undertake multi-million dollar projects.
 Which one you choose will depend on the size of your project, budget and whom you’ve worked with in the past.
 But project managers trying to save a few extra bucks on this phase of the project should be aware that improper surface preparation or a shoddy application can seriously shorten the lifespan of your coatings system.

 Quality control and quality assurance are closely tied to contractor selection.
 A trusted applicator should be able to handle the QC, but the owner needs an effective QA specialist.
 If the organization doesn’t employ someone capable of performing these services, consider seeking outside help and carve out some space for it in the budget.

-Taking into account what you’re already doing is a smart way to go about planning a painting budget.
+Taking into account what you’re already doing is a smart way to go about planning an industrial painting budget.
 Could you create some efficiency in your existing coatings maintenance process to cut costs?
 Is your maintenance process strategically designed?

 Take a project manager that applies a two-coat system every five years, for instance.
 Each time his asset, let’s call it a large storage tank, is repainted, he pays for labor, staging, containment, etc. The actual paint accounts for only a small portion of that budget, usually around ten percent of the total cost.

 By spending five percent more and adding a third coat to the system, its service life can be extended for another five years.
 Even if labor for the additional coat adds a further five percent to the total cost of the project, the owner still realizes 90 percent savings by skipping the five-year recoat.
 Spending a little more on the product helps cut costs like labor and staging from your industrial painting budget.